BlakeRain/blakerain.com/content/blog/album-of-the-year-2025/index.md

 I've found that there are immediate benefits to entirely self-hosting my music and buying albums rather than streaming individual tracks:

 1. I'm no longer being pulled in various directions by Spotify's algorithms.
-I certainly don't want my choice of music to be influenced by an algorithm that I don't understand.
-Spotify is not my friend, and their incentives are not going to be aligned in my favour.
+I certainly no longer want my choice of music to be influenced by an algorithm that I don't understand.
+Spotify is not my friend, and their incentives are not going to be aligned with min.
 I think I'd rather have recommendations from humans.
 1. Going back to buying albums has been a wonderful experience of rediscovering how artists can tell their stories through their music.
 For the most part, music I listened to consisted primarily of